nmalinow/nmalinow.github.io/collegetownprices.md

 # Housing Prices in Recessions

 ### Hypothesis Testing
-Hypothesis: University towns have their mean housing prices less effected by recessions.
+Hypothesis: University towns have their mean housing prices less affected by recessions.

 ### Background